Quento-Solutions/Quento/README.md

 - Types
   - All the typescript files
 - Utils (not to be confused with ~\assets\utils)
+  - Static Typescript i'm pretty sure
+  - store-accessor.ts (very important)
+  - themeConfig.ts (also pretty important)
+  - vuesax.ts (fairly confident no one uses this one)

 ## An open letter to whoever needs to build a new page
 Here is the default layout of the page (also at localhost:3000/basepiece or quento.ca/basepiece)